Chart Color Schemes

 St Georges features high concentrations of family households, with a higher-than-average median household size

-Family households account for 80.0% of all households, including 41.4% couples with children, 26.7% couples without children, and 10.8% single parent families.
-Non-family households make up the remaining 20.0%, with lone person households at 18.3% and group households comprising 1.6%.
-The median household size is 2.8 people, larger than the Greater Adelaide average of 2.5.
+Family households constitute 80.0% of all households, including 41.4% couples with children, 26.7% couples without children, and 10.8% single parent families.
+Non-family households account for the remaining 20.0%, with lone person households at 18.3% and group households comprising 1.6%.
+The median household size is 2.8 people, which is larger than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households